top of page

 An Isotopic Time Machine

+One of the most stunning examples comes from woolly mammoths.
 By slicing through a tusk and analyzing tiny sequential layers, researchers built a chemical timeline showing how these Ice Age giants moved across the ancient landscape.
 You can literally see the migration pattern emerge in isotope space—a Pleistocene travel diary written in calcium and strontium.
+Not bad for a 10,000-year-old dataset.

 From Mammoths to Monarchs – The Power of Patterns

 The same approach applies today.
 Monarch butterflies, for instance, have distinctive δ²H and δ¹³C values depending on where they grew up, thanks to regional differences in rainfall and milkweed types.
+By comparing isotope values in adult wings, we can trace their birthplaces across North America—and understand how populations mix, migrate, and survive.
+The principle is simple: life leaves a chemical breadcrumb trail, and isotope ecologists are the ones following it.

 Coming Soon: Learn to Follow the Trail